GXatBuffalo/Thrive-Stardew-Mod/Design.md

 - [x] Write script to analyze the modded crop data and their results
 - [ ] Adjust formulas for initializing base crop properties and their soil depletion rates
 - [ ] Implement multiple formulas that would be chosen at the start of a game save
+- [ ] Update code allowing for adjustment of soil variables.
+- [ ] Configuration file to adjust mechanics

 ### v0.3 - Advanced Growth Mechanics
 - [ ] Adjust crop quality yields based on its overall health during growth.
-- [ ] Define logic for the creation of customized items that undo soil depletion.
+- [ ] Define logic for the creation of customized objects that undo soil depletion.
-- [ ] Custom tool/item to measure soil and crop health.
+- [ ] Custom tool/object to measure soil and crop health.
+- [ ] i18n support.
 - [ ] Completely hook finished mechanics into game start, save start, day start, harvest, planting, and tool use, etc.

 ### v0.4 - Basic Compatibility and Edge Cases
 - [ ] Introduce additional mechanics based on context tags of a crop or seed.
 - [ ] Giant crop compatibility
-- [ ] Check for and add logic to include "crop-like", growable items that are coded differently.
+- [ ] Check for and add logic to include "crop-like", growable objects that are coded differently.
 - [ ] Discourage farming in non-farm maps both to improve mod performance and for lore purposes.
-- [ ] Tractor mod compatiblity
+- [ ] Tractor mod compatibility
 - [ ] Walk of Life and Vanilla Plus Professions compatibility

 ### v0.5 - Player Interactions and User Interfaces
-- [ ] HUD elements for viewing soil health for custom tool/item
+- [ ] HUD elements for viewing soil health for custom tool/object
-- [ ] HUD elements for viewing crop depletion or replenishment rates for custom tool/item
+- [ ] HUD elements for viewing crop depletion or replenishment rates for custom tool or
 - [ ] Menu to look at all known data
 - [ ] Menu to look at rough known data of current map.
 - [ ] Integration with mod 'Better Game Menu'

-### v0.6 - Code Quality & Configurability
-- [ ] Update code allowing for adjustment of soil variables.
-- [ ] Configuration file to adjust mechanics
-- [ ] i18n support.
-- [ ] Add comprehensive comments to explain code.
-- [ ] Ask for code review from experienced mod authors.
-- [ ] Refactor or reorganize code based on feedback.

-### v0.7 - Beta Test 1
+### v0.6 - Beta Test 1
 - [ ] Recruit testers from modding community to gather performance metrics and bug reports.
 - [ ] Collect professional feedback from experienced mod authors and players.
+- [ ] Code review from experienced mod authors
-- [ ] Fix bugs found and reported.
+- [ ] Fix bugs found and reported errors.
+- [ ] Refactor based on code review
 - [ ] Add additional compatibility for common conflicting mods.
 - [ ] Change, add, or edit mechanics based on feedback gathered.

-### v0.8 - Lore Integration
+### v0.7 - Lore Integration
 - [ ] Mail from Demetrius informing the user of basic mechanics
 - [ ] Event with Demetrius to encourage consideration of mechanics and to give player ability to analyze crop/soil stats.
-- [ ] Event with various other farmer characters (???)
+- [ ] Event with various other NPCs (???)
 - [ ] ConversationTopics depending on how well player manages their farm and its crops/soil.

-### v0.9 - Beta Test 2
+### v0.8 - Beta Test 2
 - [ ] Collect narrative feedback and bug reports
 - [ ] Fix reported issues and bugs
 - [ ] Improve event writing for pacing, tone, and/or clarity